 CPRIT recruitment awards are intended to provide institutions with a competitive edge in recruiting the world's best talent in cancer research to Texas.
 The funds provided by CPRIT for the REI faculty should be complemented by a strongly documented institutional commitment to the recruitment.
-The financial commitments made to the PI by the recruiting institution are required to be equal to or exceed 50% of the proposed CPRIT award across the course of the CPRIT award.
+The financial commitments made to the PI by the recruiting institution must equal or exceed 50% of the proposed CPRIT award for the full duration of the award.